 About Bob Fyall

-Bob Fyall is Senior Tutor in Ministry for the Cornhill Training Course (Scotland).
+Bob Fyall is currently serving as associate minister at a church plant in Glasgow.
+He recently retired as the Senior Tutor in Ministry for the Cornhill Training Course Scotland.
 Prior to that he was the Director of Rutherford House, Edinburgh.
-He is an experienced pastor, preacher and Old Testament scholar.
+He is an experienced pastor, preacher and Old Testament Scholar.